What is router.exe?

 Is router.exe causing High CPU Usage?

-You can find this by opening the Task Manager application and find the router process and check the CPU usage percentage.
+You can find this by opening the Task Manager application and finding the router process and checking the CPU usage percentage.

 How to check GPU Usage of router.exe?

 To check router.exe GPU usage.
 Open the Task Manager window and look for the router.exe process in the name column and check the GPU usage column.